ribasco/async-gamequery-lib/README.md

 Implementations
 ----------------

-Here are the list of what is currently implemented on the library
+Below is the list of what is currently implemented on the library

 * Valve Master Server Query Protocol
 * Valve Source Query Protocol